achorg/ach2025-website/en/cfp.md

 ### Code of Conduct

-ACH 2023 is dedicated to creating a safe, respectful, and collegial conference environment for the benefit of everyone who attends and for the advancement of research and scholarship in fields supported by ACH, CSDH/SCHN, and Humanistica.
+ACH 2023 is dedicated to creating a safe, respectful, and collegial conference environment for the benefit of everyone who attends and for the advancement of research and scholarship in the field.
 ACH 2023 has adapted the ACH Conference Code of Conduct:

 ACH is dedicated to providing a harassment-free conference experience for everyone regardless of gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, origin, or religion.
-By attending ACH events, you signal your commitment to contributing to a safe and inclusive experience for all.
+By attending ACH 2023 events, you signal your commitment to contributing to a safe and inclusive experience for all.
 We do not tolerate harassment of event participants in any form, whether events are held virtually or face-to-face.
-Participants in ACH events violating these rules may be barred or banned from ACH activities at the discretion of the organizers.
+Participants in ACH events violating these rules may be barred or banned from ACH 2023 activities at the discretion of the organizers.

 Harassment includes but is not limited to: derogatory verbal comments; sexist, racist, or otherwise discriminatory jokes and language; sexual and/or discriminatory text or audio-visual material in conference spaces (virtual or face-to-face), unless being critiqued in an academic context; deliberate intimidation; stalking; following; harassing photography or recording; questioning someone’s right to use the restroom of their choice; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.